 Before all those publications were made above, Sarah was a wee little tiny born in the Midwest and raised in the South.
 She spent most of her childhood creating elaborate neighborhood monorail bicycle map systems and singing “It’s a Small World” until her mother could take no more.
 She received her BA in Fine Arts at Columbia College before heading up the coast to the Big Apple for graduate school.
 After spending some time hopping from Brooklyn to Manhattan to Jersey City, she completed her MFA degree in Studio Art from the School of Visual Arts and left the world of non-profit arts management to return to the land of boiled peanuts and iced tea.

 Upon moving back to South Carolina, she started her online business, The Small Object, and left the drudgery of trying to get galleries to show her work in NYC.
-After meeting her wife, they lived for several years in Savannah, GA before moving to Atlanta and, most recently, calls Augusta home.
+After meeting her wife, they lived for several years in Savannah, GA before moving to Atlanta.
 Currently, her work is more illustration based than fine arts focused.
 She is constantly swimming back and forth and laying claim in-between worlds without binary constructs and strict borders.